SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 ## SuperID and sign-in

-SuperOffice identity provider [SuperID][7], handling federation with other systems on behalf of all clients in Online (TrayApp/WebTools/MailLink, Pocket/Mobile, Crm.web, AppStore apps, etc.), has very good support for [OpenID Connect][8].
+SuperOffice identity provider [SuperID][7], handling federation with other systems on behalf of all clients in Online (TrayApp/WebTools/MailLink, Pocket/Mobile, Crm.web, AppStore apps, and so on), has very good support for [OpenID Connect][8].

 * We use industry-standard [OAuth 2.0][4] access tokens and refresh tokens representing a user signed in to an application.
 * The access token is valid for 1 hour.
 The refresh token is valid for several years.